 TPIsoftware Empowers Cathay Life Insurance to Pioneer Seamless Digital Customer Experience with Co-Browsing Service

 TAIPEI, Dec.
-15, 2022 /PRNewswire/ -- In response to a surge in online insurance purchases driven by COVID-19 pandemic, the relaxation of regulations and the rising contactless economy, insurers are all riding the wave of the boom to provide more diversified products and services.
+20, 2022 /PRNewswire/ -- Driven by COVID-19 pandemic, the relaxation of regulations and the rising contactless economy, insurers are all riding the wave of the online insurance purchase boom to provide more diversified products and services.
 TPIsoftware and Cathay Life Insurance have partnered up in launching the pioneering co-browsing customer service, offering optimized and seamless digital experience.

-Whenever consumers are looking for specific information or have inquiries about the online insurance products, they can initiate a co-browsing session with a live chat agent on the product pages and enjoy personalized and professional consultation without face-to-face interactions.
-With real-time collaborative browsing and screen sharing, customer service agents are able to provide customers with immediate support, which not only enables efficient problem solving but enhances customer engagement, retention and loyalty in the long run.
+Whenever consumers are looking for specific information or have inquiries about the insurance products, they can initiate a co-browsing session with a live chat agent on the product pages and enjoy professional consultation without face-to-face interactions.
+With real-time collaborative browsing and screen sharing, agents are able to provide customers with immediate support, which not only enables efficient problem solving but enhances customer engagement, retention and loyalty in the long run.

 Robust InsurTech Revolutionizing the Industry

-Known for its strong FinTech expertise, TPIsoftware also prides itself as an expert in InsurTech.
-With a growing need for digital transformation in the insurance industry, TPIsoftware has helped several iconic insurers in Taiwan digitalize services, including Cathay Life.
-With TPIsoftware's planning and building of the cloud environment, Cathay Life implements the co-browsing software for its online insurance pages to provide customer services more than just remote access; agents can answer customer questions by viewing, navigating and guiding the page for less tech-savvy customers in real time, creating personalized communication and digital customer experience with a human touch.
+Known for its strong FinTech and InsurTech expertise, TPIsoftware has helped several iconic insurers in Taiwan digitalize services.
+With TPIsoftware's planning and building of the cloud environment, Cathay Life implements the co-browsing software for its product pages to provide customer services more than just remote access; agents can answer customer questions by viewing and navigating the page for less tech-savvy customers in real time, creating personalized communication and digital customer experience with a human touch.
 The co-browsing service can be accessed through desktops and mobile devices without installation or plugin.

 Cloud Deployment Boosting Customer Experience